CaptainN/npdev-react-loadable/README.md

 meteor add npdev:react-loadable
 ```

-> NOTE: `npdev:react-loadable` is currently at alpha release level.
-It should work, but Loadable.Map is still missing, and tests have not yet been ported.
+> NOTE: `npdev:react-loadable` is currently at beta release level.
+Everything has been ported, and it just needs some more testing.

 ## Example